IllI/solar-shrine-arduino/arduino/01_MAIN_SYSTEM/solar_shrine_playa/README.md

 - Data Protocol (if applicable)
 - Files and Structure
 - Technician Upload Instructions (Field Procedure)
-- Embedded References (IDE selection and terminal commands)
-- Base64 helper (how this README embeds images)

 ## Overview and Project Context